letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 * reStructuredText Syntax highlighting (by Trond Snekvik)
 * Extension pack for reStructuredText (by LeXtudio Inc.)
 * Markdown All in One (by Yu Zhang)
+* ESP Crash Decoder (by Jason2866)
 * WSL (by Microsoft) (when using WSL2 as documented below)

+In VSCode 1.113 the default code color scheme has changed from ``Light Modern`` or ``Dark Modern`` to ``VS Code Light`` or ``VS Code Dark``.
+For many users this change was quite unexpected as the used colors are quite different from the previous color scheme, so to revert to the previous default setting press ``Ctrl-K,Ctrl-T`` (``Cmd-K,Cmd-T`` on MacOs) and choose the previous default light or dark theme, or choose a different setting from the available options.

 Uncrustify
 ----------